 Student Loans: One way to help fund the field school cost is through student loans.
 The best way to use this financial tool is to ask your home school to accept the loan on your behalf and forward funds to the IFR through a Consortium Agreement.
 Such loans can go towards your Financial Aid package and disperse to the IFR by the school in which you matriculate.
 Go to the IFR Financial Aid page to read more.

-Direct Payment of Federal/State Loans: The IFR itself cannot accept direct payment of student loans as we are not a university.
-Our partner institution decline accepting student loans on our behalf as students do not matriculate there.
+Direct Payment of Federal/State Loans: The IFR itself cannot accept direct payment of federal/state student loans as we are not a university.
+Our partner university declined accepting federal/state student loans on our behalf as students do not matriculate there.

 Personal Loans: Your field school is an academic class that awards you with credit units from our partner university.
 Many banks will allow personal loans to finance such academic activities.
 The IFR can accept direct payment from banks from such loans, as long as they do not require the IFR to be the accredited institution.
 Make sure any funds transfer from your bank includes your name and the field school you plan to attend.
 This will help ensure funds will be credited correctly in our system.